Negative publicity travels fast. If you don’t act quickly—and thoughtfully—bad press can tank your reputation and revenue in a hurry.

 - Get bad press removed from the web

-Some of these steps are straightforward and most people can do them on their own.
-Others are going to be a lot trickier.
+Some of these steps are straightforward and many teams can handle them in-house.
+Others are complex, time-sensitive, and easy to mishandle without experience.

 The Easy Part of Responding to Negative Publicity

-Knowing right away when your company faces bad press is very important.
-Luckily, this is also one of the easiest things you can do.
+Knowing immediately when your company is mentioned is essential—and it’s one of the simplest wins you can set up today.

 The Difficult Parts of Responding to Negative Publicity